archfrog/KioskForge/README.md

 Today, KioskForge is a nearly automatic tool for creating new Raspberry Pi 4B and Raspberry Pi 5 kiosks from scratch.
 The only part of the process that is still manual, is the actual creation of the installation medium used to set up the kiosk.
-However, once the installation medium has been made, using [Raspberry Pi Imager](https://www.raspberrypi.com/software/), KioskForge takes over and the rest of the installation process is as automatic as it can possibly be.
+However, once the installation medium has been made using [Raspberry Pi Imager](https://www.raspberrypi.com/software/), KioskForge takes over and the rest of the installation process is as automatic as it can possibly be.